ExeClim/Isca/docs/source/remote_access.rst

 Overview
 --------
-This is a guide for how to edit remote files on a local text editor via port- fowarding.
+This is a guide for how to edit remote files on a local text editor via port- forwarding.
 By the end you should know:

 * how to quickly login to your remote server using an SSH config file
 * how to edit remote files in a local text editor through ``rmate``
 * how to edit remote python files in a local ``jupyter`` environment

-Simplifying logins and port-fowarding
+Simplifying logins and port-forwarding
 -------------------------------------
 If you use a Unix-based operating system on your personal computer, you can make use of an SSH config file to create shortcuts to your frequently used remote computers.
-We will take this one step further to simplify port-fowarding, a method which allows a user to redirect data from a specified remote host and port, through a secure tunnel, to a specified local port.
-Port-fowarding is helfpul because it will enable us to edit remote files locally.
+We will take this one step further to simplify port-forwarding, a method which allows a user to redirect data from a specified remote host and port, through a secure tunnel, to a specified local port.
+Port-forwarding is helpful because it will enable us to edit remote files locally.

 As an example without any fancy tricks, let's set up an SSH tunnel that maps ``localhost`` port 3039 on my local machine to 3039 on my remote machine (the number is arbitrary as long as its between 1024 and 49150): ``$ ssh -l localhost:3039:host:3039 user@host``.
 You will then be required to enter in your password.
 This is cumbersome to repeat everytime we log in.
 Our goal will be to shorten the command to : ``$ ssh hostalias`` and without having to enter in your password.
 We give some instructions below: